 Famous for its sunny weather, beautiful architecture, rich history, and stunning views, Lisbon is one of the most beautiful capital cities in Europe.
 It is also one of the oldest.
 At over 2700 years old, Lisbon is the oldest city in Western Europe, predating other capitals such as Paris, London, and even Rome.

-Today, this vibrant city is a popular tourist destination, home to delicious cuisine, beautiful attractions, fado music, and amiable locals.
+Today, this vibrant city is a popular tourist destination, home to delicious cuisine, beautiful attractions, fado music, and amiable locals - more than enough to fill any Lisbon itinerary.
 It is also a great jumping-off point to explore everything that Portugal offers—and believe us, there is so much to do in this little country.

 Like any capital city, you have many options of areas to stay in the city - twenty-four, in fact.
 That is the number of freguesias or neighbourhoods located within Lisbon, all with their own unique charm and offering.
 One of the best things about visiting Lisbon is that there is something for everyone, whether you are looking to be right in the middle of the action or searching for peace and quiet.
 Here are my recommendations for which areas to stay in when you visit Lisbon.